kpatronas/connect/README.md

 If inventory.csv is configured correctly it will open two ssh connections and one rdp connection!

 ## What connect does?
-Connect is a simple and clutter free connection manager for bash which allows you in a single command to open selected terminals, remote desktop connections, web browsers or whatever want, the whole configuration takes place in two text files.
+Connect is a simple and clutter free connection manager for bash which allows you in a single command to open selected ssh, remote desktop connections, web browsers or whatever you want, the whole configuration takes place in two text files.

 ## Configuring connect
 When you first time run connect.sh will create the following two files if not exist